 Local fiducial markers are copper markers that are placed outside of the corner of a quad packaged surface mount component.
 It is used by assembly machines to precisely locate the footprint of a component and reduces errors in component placement.
 This is especially important when you have fine pitched and large quad packaged components in your design.

 Always check with your manufacturer for fiducial marker requirements.

 Are Fiducial Markers Necessary with Modern Manufacturing Technology?

 I have always designed my printed circuit boards with both global and local fiducial markers.
 However, when I came across an article that explained the possibility about omitting local fiducials, I was intrigued.
 It made sense to remove fiducial markers on smaller PCBs to maximize space for signal traces.

 As a result of advancements in manufacturing technology, local fiducial markers can be omitted under certain conditions.
 On smaller boards, modern assembly machines can place SMT components using only global fiducial points.
 Fiducial markers may also be omitted for components that have a larger pitch.
-For example, surface mount components with pitches above 1.0 mm and above can be placed accurately by the latest machines.
+For example, surface mount components with pitches of 1.0 mm and above can be placed accurately by the latest machines.

 That being said, it is important to discuss the extent of your manufacturer’s machine’s capabilities before removing local fiducial markers in your design.
 I’ve learned the hard way that not all manufacturers are equipped with machines that are powered by the latest technology.
 On the other hand, global fiducial markers should never be omitted from your designs.
 Even if you are working with some of the most advanced manufacturing capabilities.